username29800/neuron/README.md

 ## Introduction
 This text editor provides a simple command-line interface for basic text editing tasks.
 Below is a manual explaining the available commands and their functionalities.
 * neuron is provided WITHOUT any warranty.
+* IMPORTANT: do NOT press Control-C, otherwise it will forcibly stop the editor.

 ## Editor Commands